With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Start on the non-drive side of the bike (usually left, but some tandems have both sides.)
 Wrap the cable tie around the fender stay and poke it back ...

 After tightening and trimming the cable ties, trim the excess fabric from one connector to the next in approximately a straight line.
-It will end up ...
+It will end up with a ...

 Check to make sure your fabric isn't loose or rubbing the tires (or worse yet, chain) anywhere.
 You are ready to roll!